gdevv/school-projects/battleship/README.md

 ### Overview

-For our final assignment in Software Development, we developed a program that replicates the functionality of the game Battleship.
+For our final assignment in Software Development, we were tasked with creating a program in JavaScript that replicates the functionality of the game Battleship.

 ### Requirements